 Most companies when they have needs for talent, they usually engage a staffing/recruiting agency to find the top talent quickly and to help reduce the pain involved in the hiring process.

-The hiring process involves multiple steps right from posting the job, sourcing talent, interviewing and finding the right fit, references and background check.
+The hiring process involves multiple steps right, from posting the job, sourcing talent, interviewing and finding the right fit, references, and background checks.

-Hiring Managers are usually busy with their day to day demanding work schedule, deliverable s, managing teams and finding time to shortlist candidates , conduct interviews etc is a very time consuming task.
-There are also some other challenges which we will get into later.
+Hiring Managers are usually busy with their day-to-day demanding work schedule, deliverables, managing teams, and finding time to shortlist candidates, conduct interviews, etc is a very time-consuming task.
+There are also some other challenges that we will get into later.

-Staffing and Recruiting is used to describe the candidate hiring process.
-These two terms are different and we will try to go over the differences between them thought out this post.
+Staffing and Recruiting are used to describe the candidate hiring process.
+These two terms are different, and we will try to go over the differences between them thought out this post.
 Sometimes they are used interchangeably.

-In this article we will also talk about what a good staffing and recruiting process looks like, challenges involved and also how to find the right agency for your company needs.
+In this article, we will also talk about what a good staffing and recruiting process looks like, the challenges involved, and how to find the right agency for your company's needs.

-The term Staffing is often in regards to short term roles and project based roles.
-They may be for a particular event, like a convention or may be for a project that is meant to go for, say, six months, or six weeks, or less.
+The term Staffing often regarding short-term roles and project-based roles.
+They may be for a particular event, like a convention, or maybe for a project that is meant to go for, say, six months, six weeks, or less.

-Staffing is usually immediate needs so the focus in more on active candidates who are ready to start the project with short notices usually 1-2 weeks.
+Staffing is usually immediate needs, so the focus is more on active candidates who are ready to start the project with short notice usually 1-2 weeks.

-A good staffing agency will build up a candidate pipeline and curated talent for various kinds of jobs.
+A good staffing agency will build up a candidate pipeline and curate talent for various kinds of jobs.
 The agency maintains this pipeline with regular interactions with the candidates, and many candidates work numerous jobs they find through the staffing agency.
-In this way, the agency maintains an active pipeline of qualified candidates for various roles.
-Passive candidates are often removed from the roster until such time as they express interest in becoming active again.
+This way, the agency maintains an active pipeline of qualified candidates for various roles.
+Passive candidates are often removed from the roster until they express interest in becoming active again.

 Staffing also involves finding talent for a very specific need/skill set.
 The Hiring Manager are usually not very flexible as these needs are very project specific and they need someone quickly to get up to speed without a lot of hand holding/ramp up time.